TransparentHealth/getdc/README.md

 If an email address is presented the tool will first attempt to look up and return a domain bound certificate.
 If that fails, the tool will attempt to look up an email-bound certificate.
-The response will indicate wheather a domain-bound or email-bound certificate was retrieved.
+The response will indicate whether a domain-bound or email-bound certificate was retrieved.
 For this feature to work, use the "@" symbol in the endpoint and not the DNS representation.
 (e.g. "john@direct.example.com" instead of "john.direct.example.com".